colefichter/lox/README.md

-# franz
+# Lox
-Kafka-inspired distributed log as a service, written in Erlang
+Following along with the excellent CraftingInterpreters.com, but in Erlang.